 Perhaps, but not necessarily.
-Citation can be incorrect but not constitute academic dishonesty.
-For example, if you don't italicize the book or journal title in your APA style in-text citation, or you add the state following the city in a Chicago-style footnote, these are errors in implementing citation rules which won't cause a student to appear before the Committee on Academic Standing.
+Citation can be incorrect but not violate academic honesty policy or principles.
+For example, if you don't italicize the book or journal title in your APA style in-text citation, or you add the state following the city in a Chicagostyle footnote, these are errors in implementing citation rules which won't cause a student to appear before the Committee on Academic Standing.
 However, these errors may result in a lowered grade on the assignment if citation accuracy is part of your assignment grading rubric.